MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-model.md

 <!-- ====================================================================== -->
 ## Processes in the WebView2 Runtime

-A collection of WebView2 Runtime processes, or WebView2 Process Group, is composed of the following processes:
+A collection of WebView2 Runtime processes is called a _WebView2 process group_.
+A WebView2 process group is composed of the following processes:
 *  A single browser process.
-*  One or more render processes.
+*  One or more renderer processes.
 *  Other helper processes, such as the GPU process and the Audio service process.

 :::image type="complex" source="../media/process-model-1.png" alt-text="Process 1" lightbox="../media/process-model-1.png":::
    Process 1
 :::image-end:::

-Other than the browser process, the number and presence of processes in this collection can change as a WebView2 application makes use of WebView2 features.
-For example, creating a new WebView from the same `CoreWebView2Environment` with a different domain in the `Source` property will usually start a new renderer process.
-The logic that controls when these extra processes are created depends on the Chromium architecture, and is beyond the scope of the WebView2 Runtime.
+The number and presence of processes in a WebView2 process group can change as a WebView2 application makes use of WebView2 features.
+(However, there's only a single, specific browser process in a WebView2 process group.)
+For example, creating a new WebView from the same `CoreWebView2Environment`, but with a different domain in the `Source` property, will usually start a new renderer process.

 For example, the number of renderer processes varies based on the following conditions:
 *   Use of the _Site Isolation_ feature in the WebView2 Runtime.
 See [Per-frame renderer processes - Site Isolation](https://developers.google.com/web/updates/2018/09/inside-browser-part1#site-isolation).
 *   The number of distinct disconnected origins that are rendered in instances of WebView2 that use the same user data folder.

+The logic that controls when these extra processes are created depends on the Chromium architecture, and is beyond the scope of the WebView2 Runtime.

 <!-- ====================================================================== -->